BISDAKPOWERS/WebCTF/README.md

 ## Installation for development

-In mobile, you should have the following app.
+In mobile, you should have the following app and files.
+	- composer.phar
 	- Termux
 		* Termux Packages:
 			* PHP